pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  already known, it will be computed on-the-fly and saved for future use.
 If any such units have not been downloaded, then checksum calculation is impossible, and the publish will fail gracefully.

+``updateinfo_checksum_type``
+ Checksum type to use for updateinfo.xml generation.
+For each package listed in updateinfo.xml the checksum of this type will be published if available, otherwise ``checksum_type`` will be used.

 ``skip``
  List of content types to skip during the repository publish.
  If unspecified, all types will be published.
 Valid values are: rpm, drpm,